Come and check out the gold mine of items available in the CHRIST CHURCH OP SHOP

 OP SHOP PHONE NUMBER 9379 5988 and is monitored during shop hours.

 In October 2018 the Op Shop celebrated 25 years in the current location in the old Church building

-In October 2020 The Christ Church Op Shop celebrates 55 years in existence.
+In October 2020 The Christ Church Op Shop celebrated 55 years in existence.
 Well done!